Chapter 38: Lisa & Laura, When I Lost My Ass & My Job 2,836

 We visited cities like Cincinnati, Indianapolis, Louisville, Lexington, Kentucky, and Columbus, Ohio, all within a hundred or so miles.
 Parks in the Dayton area, like Carillon, our favorite, included early technology displays, historic buildings, and lots of Wright Brothers Memorabilia.
 We also visited campuses of universities like Purdue, Ohio, Indiana, Xavier, and others to pique their interest in going to college.

-Lisa and Laura both graduated high school with GPAs good enough for university admission.
-They qualified for a VA program for their undergraduate studies that paid most of their fees because of my war record and disability.
-I sent them money for misc. expenses that were not covered by the VA.
+Lisa and Laura graduated high school with good enough GPAs for university admission.
+They qualified for a VA program for their undergraduate studies and paid most of their fees because of my war record and disability.
+I sent them money for misc. expenses that the VA did not cover.
 Lisa chose the Ohio State University, where she graduated with a BA in Social Sciences.
-Laura studied at Bowling Green State University, Ohio, and graduated with a BA in Criminal Justice.
-Both received their bachelor’s in four years.
-Lisa went on to earn a Masters at OSU, also in the Social sciences.

 In addition to all the fun events the twins and I attended in Ohio, one was practically in our backyard.